placelplacel/ossu-cs-notes/00-mit-6001x/0-intro-to-cs-and-programming-with-python.md

     print(guess, "is a close enough square root of", x)
 ```

-This has multiple problems: not only does it take thousands of guess to get anywhere near our answer if the step size is too small; if the step size is too big, it will just step over the answer and the difference (delta) will just keep on increasing.
+This has multiple problems: not only does it take thousands of guesses to get anywhere near our answer if the step size is too small; if the step size is too big, it will just step over the answer and we will spend enormous amounts of computing power and time getting farther and farther away from the answer.

 ## Bisection Search
 We know that the square root of a positive number greater than or equal to 1, lies between 1 and that number (both inclusive).
 We also know that a square function follows an order: it increases as x increases.
 This makes it a suitable candidate for using bisection search!